Nothing’s ‘normal’ any more. For all of us, what’s happening now can, to put it plainly, mess with your head.

 I’ve been there.

-I was born and grew up in Kenya which, in the 1970s experienced huge influxes of displaced populations from neighbouring Uganda.
-There the death toll was rising daily as a result of Idi Amin’s descent into brutal insanity.
+I was born and grew up in Kenya which, in the 1970s experienced huge influxes of displaced populations from neighbouring Uganda, then Somalia, Ethiopia and Sudan.

 Systems in Uganda had broken down so completely the country fell to swarms of locusts – I’m talking thick black, biblical clouds of beating wings and threshing legs making a horrific noise, feeding on field and flesh, respecting no borders.

-Meanwhile, our household grew in size and family connections and friendships became even more important.
-That’s how my parents knew when which shipment had just landed at the airport and who had what and at what price.
+Meanwhile, our household grew in size as household staff brought in their loved ones into our home.
+Family connections and friendships became even more important.
+That’s how my parents knew when which shipment had just landed at the airport; who had what and at what price.

-Brief telephone calls took place at pace, in case the line gave out as it so often did.
+Telephone calls took place at pace, the brevity in case the line gave out as it so often did.
 This was a pre-internet age.
-Yet the lessons of the past are a guide to the future.
+Yet, the lessons of the past are a guide to the future.

-Our household staff grew exponentially as each staff member brought with them their entire family – here was food, clean water, light and power generators, security, income, high walls and sturdy gates.
+Our household staff grew – here was food, clean water, light and power generators, security, income, high walls and sturdy gates.
 Cars and drivers were pressed into service ferrying goods and supplies across the city to friends of friends or distant relatives in need.

 The house was run on less martial lines than before, the rhythm changed.